t22n84r/myFlix-client/README.md

 3. **Viewing Movie Details**: Click on a movie card to see more details about the movie.
 4. **Exploring Genres & Directors**: Navigate to the `/genres` or `/directors` routes to explore movies by their genres or directors, respectively.
 5. **Profile Management**: Go to `/profile` to view and manage your user profile.

+## Technology used

+This application was built with REACT and styled with BOOTSTRAP.

 ## License